hauskaffee/hauskaffee/README.md

 ## Current

-- 🧑‍💻 Dev Support Engineer at Codefresh
+- 🧑‍💻 Learning to become a Software Developer

 ## SKILLS